At Fault for a Sideswipe Accident

 Illegal lane changes or improper merging can cause a sideswipe accident by violating laws and regulations related to lane driving and changing.
 For example, Michigan drivers must use the extreme right-hand lane on the road with two or more lanes, except when passing or making a left turn.

-If a driver fails to follow this rule and attempts to change lanes unsafely or illegally, they can collide with a vehicle in the adjacent lane, causing a sideswipe accident.
+If a driver fails to check the other lane and attempts to change lanes unsafely or illegally, they can collide with a vehicle in the adjacent lane, causing a sideswipe accident.

 Reckless Driving